Mass. voters could elect state’s first Black female AG today - The Boston Globe

-Democrat Andrea Campbell could become the first Black woman to be elected attorney general in Massachusetts on Tuesday, with polls showing her holding a decided advantage over Republican Jay McMahon.
+Some Massachusetts voters cast their ballots Tuesday with the hope of making history, as Democrat Andrea Campbell has a chance to be the first Black woman elected attorney general, and polls show her holding a decided advantage over her Republican opponent, Jay McMahon.

+Hours before the polls close at 8 p.m., Campbell spent part of Election Day rallying alongside other Democratic women at Santarpio’s Pizza in East Boston, according to photos posted on social media.

+The group included outgoing Attorney General Maura Healey, who is running for governor; Salem Mayor Kim Driscoll, who is running for lieutenant governor; Treasurer Deb Goldberg, who is seeking reelection; Boston Mayor Michelle Wu; and other women holding local, state, and federal office.

 Campbell campaigned on a promise to reform the justice system and expand economic opportunity, both issues that underpinned her legal career and tenure as president of the Boston City Council.